Whoop raises $55 million to improve athletic performance with wearables and analytics

 The series D round constitutes a mix of equity and debt, though the company isn’t revealing the specific breakdown.

 Founded in 2011, Boston-based Whoop operates in a similar field to the likes of Fitbit and Apple, insofar as it offers a wearable (called a “strap”) designed to help athletes — professional and recreational — track their performance.
 However, Whoop is striving to set itself apart by helping teams or individuals drill down into their numbers and unlock meaningful insights they can take action on.

-A criticism often levied at health-tracking devices is that while they’re good at giving you numbers relating to steps walked, miles ran, hours slept, or calories burned, it’s often not obvious what you’re supposed to do with that data to improve your health.
+Indeed, a criticism often levied at health-tracking devices is that while they’re good at giving you numbers relating to steps walked, miles run, hours slept, or calories burned, it’s often not obvious what you’re supposed to do with that data.
 This lack of follow-through can lead users to abandon their wearables altogether.

 How it works